0xJasonMurray/jasonmurray.org/content/posts/2021/remark.md

 jemurray@jasons-mbp:~/Documents/www-personal/current/jasonmurray.org $
 ```

-In the newly created directory, add a `index.html` file with the Remark scripts to load the slide show content:
+In the newly created directory, add an `index.html` file with the Remark scripts to load the slide show content:

 ```
 <!DOCTYPE html>